It’s hard to get coaching clients.

 There are always organizations looking for speakers to fill spots.

-Unless you’re very good you’ll probably have to work for free or just expenses, to begin with.
+Unless you’re very good you’ll probably have to work for free, or just expenses, at least to begin with.

-But, if you view it as a marketing opportunity first and foremost it’s ok to do it for free.
+But, if you view it as a marketing opportunity first and foremost, then it’s ok to do it for free.

-Speaking isn’t an easy way to get clients, there are no easy ways.
+Speaking isn’t an easy way to get clients.
 But it’s probably the easiest.

-You’ll undoubtedly give talks that generate little interest and others where the organizers vastly overestimated how many people would be present (trust me, this happens a lot).
+You’ll undoubtedly give talks that generate little interest and others where the organizers vastly overestimate how many people would be present (trust me, this happens a lot).